ARIXstake/ArixSharp/README.md

 # ArixSharp
-C# library that generated from Contract Solidity Code and possible to use for C# and .net Core Developers
+C# library generated from Contract Solidity Code and possible to use for C# and .net Core Developers